Temple Beth El (Jefferson City, Missouri): History

 Most of the early members of the congregation were merchants with stores on High Street selling clothing, shoes, and saddles including the Globe Shoe and Clothing Store, Straus Saddlery, Goldman Clothing Store, The Reliable Store, Czarlinsky's and later Herman's Department Store and Leeds.

 On September 19, 1954, Temple Beth El hosted Missouri's ceremonies during the tercentenary of the first Jewish settlement in North America.
 Governor Phil Donnelly signed a proclamation recognizing the event in October 1957.

-Temple Beth El is located within the downtown Jefferson City Historic District.
-Additional information about Temple Beth El can be found at the State Historical Society of Missouri.
+Temple Beth El is located within the downtown Missouri State Capitol Historic District.